mariateodorapopescu/js-superheroes/README.md

 3. **Enjoy the Journey:** Immerse yourself in the Marvel universe, one character sheet at a time.

 ## Explore Now

-Ready to embark on this epic journey?
-Simply access the web page, enter the superheroes folder, and let the adventure begin!
+ Simply access the web page, enter the superheroes folder!

-Feel free to share your favorite superhero character sheets with fellow Marvel enthusiasts.
-Enjoy the Marvel magic! ✨🌐
+Enjoy!